StackVista/stackstate-docs/setup/agent/linux.md

 ## Uninstall

-To uninstall the StackState Agent from your system, stop the `stackstate-agent` service and remove using `yum` or `apt-get`.
+To uninstall the StackState Agent from your system, stop the `stackstate-agent` service and remove it using `yum` or `apt-get`.

 {% tabs %}
 {% tab title="yum" %}